cangjielanguage/cangjie_docs/docs/dev-guide/source_en/multiplatform/cjmp-pg-ios.md

 _non-generic_ Objective-C mirror type for each supplied set of valid type arguments for the given parameterized Cangjie type.

+**NOTE:** The current version only supports mirroring of generic types instantiated with primitive types used as type arguments.

 For instance, if you have a generic Cangjie class `p.Pair<T,U>`:

 ```cangjie